 The left side of the colon.

-The identification of a person’s disease.
+The identification and naming of a person’s disease.

 A dome-like sheet of muscle that divides the chest cavity from the abdomen and is used in breathing.